ipfabric/docs/docs/platform_first_steps/01-deployment.md

 !!! important

-    Please bear in mind that IP Fabric uses CLI access (SSH or telnet) to connect to devices for data collection.
+    Please remember that IP Fabric uses CLI access (SSH or telnet) to connect to devices for collecting data.
 It's important to place the VM in the proper network segment to prevent high ACL or firewall configuration overhead.

 ## Deploying on VMware OVA Virtual Machine